roshiroku/namira-ui/README.md

   - Saves app settings locally for repeat use
 - **Privacy-Focused:**
   - Fully client-side processing (no server upload required)
+- **Limit File Size:**
+  - Customize compression to control the size and quality of exported images

 ## How to Use